Constellation-Analytics/Constellation-Analytics/README.md

 ## 🌠 Why "Constellation"?

-Every data point is a star — when connected the right way, they reveal patterns, stories, and direction.
+Every data point is like a star.
+When connected the right way, they reveal patterns, stories, and direction.
 That’s what I love doing.

 ---